wavesoft/dot-dom/README.md

 **.dom** borrows some principles from React.js, such as the *Virtual DOM* and the *Functional Components*, while trying to achieve minimal size footprint.

-Of course, it's not a fully-fledged React alternative, rather a stripped-down version for use on tight space requirements.
+Of course, it's nothing even close to React, rather a tiny alternative with some functional relations to React, for use in super-tight space requirements (like an IoT web server).

 ## Installation